 Posts by Emily Gibson:

-Emily Gibson / Dates, Drink, Eat, London, Mates, Mums, £££ / cocktails, dates, dining, dining out, dinner, eating out, liverpool street, London, luxury, restaurant review, restaurant reviews, special occasions / 0 Comments
+Emily Gibson / Dates, Eat, London, £££ / Asian, Broadgate Circle, central London, Chinese, dates, dim sum, dining, dining out, dinner, eating out, liverpool street, London, luxury, restaurant review, restaurant reviews, special occasions / 0 Comments

 Happy Chinese New Year!
 So begins the Year of the Dog, which apparently is amicable and kind, cautious and prudent.
 I’d be quite interested to know how the Dog ended up being the emblem of caution and prudence since all the ones I know will joyfully launch themselves into a freezing bog or gorge themselves […]

 There’s no stopping the ‘mindfulness’ movement, which can be described as ‘actively trying not to piss your life away scrolling through endless feeds of memes and videos of, for example, a baby throwing up on a dog, or a montage of cute owls’.

 Everyone who knows me IRL knows that I gave up eating meat for January because I became very, very boring about it.
 BUT I did eat some pretty delicious shit, so I guess it was worth it.